dahut87/MarkDoc/hosts/localhost/content/Features.md

 5. Admin access logging
 6. Table of contents
 7. Password protected area
+8. Keeping the history of edited files and changes
+9. Uploading multiple files by drag and drop

+## In progress

+1. Complete File Manager

 ## Planned

-1. Complete File Manager
-3. Keeping the history of edited files and changes
-4. Configuration viewer
-5. Emoji menu in Markdown editor
+1. Emoji menu in Markdown editor
-6. Uploading multiple files by drag and drop